-- Patient lack of interest in changing modalities. - In-center facility staff shortages to refer patients to home dialysis and home training nurse shortages. - Some physicians are not comfortable with home dialysis, nor are they willing to provide early education to patients and offer patients the option to start dialysis on a home modality. - Lack of facility staff education about home dialysis in order to develop a "home dialysis" culture at the facility.
+- Pandemic related staffing shortages at dialysis facilities. - Patients having to be referred to another facility and long wait times to train due to the lack of home nurses. - Lack of physicians advocating for home dialysis, providing early education to patients, and offering patients the option to start dialysis on a home modality. - Lack of education provided to in-center dialysis staff about home dialysis in order to develop a "home dialysis" culture at the facility. - Home dialysis staff's inability to host educational Lobby Days due to the COVID-19 pandemic. - Patient resistance to changing modalities.